Tekraj15/Ecommerce-Support-Agentic-RAG/README.md

 Here's the Modular Agentic RAG System Architecture that pairs OpenAI's embeddings model "text-embedding-3-large" with DeepSeek-R1 for generation in this RAG pipeline.
 - OpenAI is used solely for embeddings and hypothetical generation in HyDE (via ChatOpenAI for the zero-shot doc creation).
 - The pipeline then switches to DeepSeek-R1 (via a compatible wrapper like ChatDeepSeek or a custom integration) for the final augmentation and response generation.

 This leverages the strengths of both: OpenAI's superior embedding quality for retrieval (with HyDE boosting relevance on challenging queries), and DeepSeek's cost efficiency for high-volume generation.

+To go deeper into the detailed Architecture, the Agentic RAG architecture is equipped with below techniques/capabilities:
+1. HyDE (Hypothetical Document Embeddings)
+   Queries are often short and vague, while documents are detailed—HyDE flips this by using an LLM to "imagine" a full, ideal answer (hypothetical document) and retrieves real docs matching that, like searching with a prototype instead of a sketch.

 <img width="3840" height="3715" alt="updated_Architecture_RAG " src="https://github.com/user-attachments/assets/8a3b43ae-ced8-44a0-ae01-3dbfea85f2ed" />